 The cracker would turn ethane into ethylene, used to make a products from bottles to tires.

-All three states lobbied hard to get the plant, and in the end residents of all three states could derive some benefit, since the site is only about 10 miles from both the West Virginia and Ohio borders.
+All three states lobbied hard to get the plant, and in the end residents of all three states could benefit, seeing that the plant is only about 10 miles from both the West Virginia and Ohio borders.

-Pennsylvania Gov. Tom Corbett signed a bill in February offering 15 years of tax breaks to companies that invest at least $1 billion and create at least 400 permanent full-time jobs within seven years.
-The administration spent "months" courting Shell behind the scenes.
+Pennsylvania Gov. Tom Corbett recently signed a bill offering 15 years of tax breaks to companies that invest at least $1 billion and create at least 400 permanent full-time jobs within seven years.

 Corbett responded to the news with cautious optimism.
 "We are still early in the process, but my administration is determined to see this project through to completion.
 The benefits to the state's southwest and to all of Pennsylvania are immense," he said.
 "The Shell plant would, if constructed, have the potential to be the single largest industrial investment in the region in at least a generation."